 Draw a sunflower

 Draw a sunflower with pen and ink.
 The Virtual Instructor starts with an outline drawing, then draws details with an ink pen.
 The artist shows viewers how to create tiny details and shade using contour lines.
+You could create the same effect with a pigment liner or a fountain pen.

 Create a peony line drawing